lit/lit/dev-docs/design/how-lit-html-works.md

 An attribute on the element may also represent an `ElementPart` in the case where the attribute name starts with the marker sentinel value.
 E.g. `<div ${} ${}>` is marked up as `<div lit$random$0="" lit$random$1="">`.

-For each of the bound attributes identified, they are removed from the element and a `TemplatePart` is created to record the location, name, and type of dynamic binding.
+For each of the bound attributes identified on the element, they are removed from the element and a `TemplatePart` is created to record the location, name, and type of dynamic binding.

 ##### Comment

 A Comment is usually either an expression marker, or a user-written comment with no expression associated.
 Occasionally though a user may have written an expression inside a comment.
-This is especially easy to do with IDEs that help comment out code sections and are inline-html aware.
 We might see a comment like `<!--<div>${text}</div>-->` in the template text, so we must scan comments for marker text.

 A comment that matches a marker annotation is a `TemplatePart` in ChildPart position.

 ##### Text

-Usually text-position markers will be comment nodes, but inside `<style>`, `<script>`, `<textarea>`, `<title>` tags the markup that _looks_ like a comment (`<!-- lit -->`) will just be inserted as _text_ in the script or style.
-So we must search for the marker as text.
-If found we split the Text node and insert a comment marker.
+Usually text-position markers will be comment nodes, but inside `<style>`, `<script>`, `<textarea>`, `<title>` tags the markup that _looks_ like a comment (`<!-- lit -->`) will be inserted as _text_.
+So we must search for the marker within Text nodes.
+If found we split the Text node and insert a comment marker, and store a `TemplatePart` in ChildPart position referencing the comment marker's node index.

 ### 2.ii.
 Create